tannaporn/tannaporn/README.md

 ### Hi there 👋

-I am a software developer (C#) to built website and windows application development by customer's requirements.
+I am a software developer (C# .Net core) to built website and windows application development by customer's requirements.
 I've 4.6 years work experience.
 I can apply my knowledge and skill to be highly motivated for continuous learning and improvement.

 🔭 I’m currently working on Backend developer